 Many people do not think of ‘inspiration’ when they think of Twitter.
 They think of news-first, and then rely on Pinterest and/or Instagram for their inspiration for the day.
 However, Twitter can actually be a great inspirational resource that is mixed with educational, actionable insights.
 When you search your industry, no matter how small your business is, you will most likely find inspirational articles and tidbits that will help you improve your business in innumerable ways.

 These are just a few reasons why you should be on Twitter if you own a small business.
 While Instagram will attract a certain crowd, I am sure you could also use some other crowds to support your small business.
-It’s cool to be on trend, but it’s better to be effectively on trend while not abandoning best practices and proven methods.
+It’s cool to be on trend, but it’s better to not abandon best practices and proven methods.

 – Marji J. Sherman